 Buses leave frequently to Bled from the main bus station in Ljubljana.
 There isn’t a need to purchase a ticket in advance.
 Head to the bus station and ask for a ticket for the next bus to Bled.
 It costs approximately €7 for a one-way ticket and takes about an hour to get there.
 The bus stop in Bled is conveniently located directly in the center of town.

-Day one in Lake Bled
+Day 1 in Bled

 Well, the first thing to do in Bled is quite obvious, head to Lake Bled.
 There is a boardwalk path the entire circumference of the lake which makes for a beautiful walk upon arrival in Bled.
-It will help acquaint you with the lake as you see various places to swim, rent canoes or paddleboards, or simply sunbathe.
+It will help acquaint you with the lake as you see various places to swim, rent canoes or SUPs, or simply sunbathe.

-You can rent a canoe, paddleboard, or pay for a Pletna boat to take you across the lake to Bled Island.
+You can rent a canoe, SUP, or pay for a Pletna boat to take you across the lake to Bled Island.
 I opted out of Bled Island due to reviews I read saying it’s not really worth it.
 But, it’s always nice to get out on the water even if you skip going on the island.
 Prices for rentals vary depending on the watercraft of your choosing.

 In the afternoon explore Vintgar Gorge.
 Vintgar Gorge is a 1.6km gorge in Triglav National Park.
 The river is lined with boardwalks that criss-cross the river and takes you past beautiful waterfalls.
 The landscape is stunning and the river water is so clear.
 This is definitely a highlight of my time in Bled.